Agentic Episodic Control: Experiments

-To evaluate the effectiveness of our approach, we compared the learning performance of AEC with four baseline algorithms across four BabyAI-Text tasks of varying difficulty.
-AEC is built on top of the \texttt{Qwen2.5-32B-Instruct}~\cite{qwen2.5} model, a powerful large language model with strong instruction-following capabilities.
-As shown in Figure~\ref{fig:mainresult}, AEC achieves higher success rates with significantly fewer interactions.
-In the obstacle navigation and object pickup tasks, exemplified by GoToLocal, AEC achieves over 0.8 success rate within 25K frames, whereas GLAM requires around 50K frames to approach similar performance (~0.75), highlighting nearly 2× higher sample efficiency.
-Although EM-DRRN and NECSA-DRRN accelerate learning slightly via episodic memory, they still lag far behind AEC.
-For the multi-step reasoning task UnlockLocal, AEC’s critical state recognizer dynamically triggers experience retrieval at the ``key acquisition'' and ``door-unlocking'' subgoals, enabling it to surpass a 0.9 success rate in 40K frames, whereas all baselines fail to exceed 0.15 within 70K frames.
-In the more challenging multi-room exploration task, FindObj, AEC is the only algorithm to achieve over a 0.2 success rate within 70K frames, indicating that its graph-structured working memory combined with a semantic map effectively supports long-horizon planning.
-Together, these results confirm that integrating LLM-based semantic encoding, structured working memory, and critical-state triggering enables AEC to achieve substantial breakthroughs in both sample efficiency and long-term reasoning.
+We benchmarked AEC against four baselines on five BabyAI-Text environments.
+As shown in Figure~\ref{fig:mainresult.}, AEC consistently achieves higher success rates with significantly fewer interactions.
+In the obstacle navigation environment GoToLocal, AEC surpasses an 80\% success rate within 25K frames, while GLAM requires approximately 50K frames to reach a comparable level (75\%), demonstrating nearly a 2× improvement in sample efficiency.
+Although EM-DRRN and NECSA-DRRN benefit from episodic memory to slightly accelerate learning, they still fall far behind AEC.
+In the object pickup environment PickupDist, for example, GLAM requires 60K frames to reach a 40\% success rate, whereas AEC achieves this performance within just 10K frames—representing a 6× gain in data efficiency.
+For the multi-step reasoning environment UnlockLocal, AEC is the only method capable of solving the task, surpassing a 90\% success rate within 40K frames.
+All baselines fail to exceed 15\% even after 70K frames, highlighting AEC’s strong generalization and planning capabilities.
+In the most challenging environment, FindObj, which involves multi-room exploration under sparse rewards, AEC again stands out as the only method to exceed a 20\% success rate within 70K frames.